Pine forest in sunlight

 Discovering the gems in our forests

-This map allows you to see SCA’s entire land holdings in Sweden, including forest voluntarily set aside.
+This map shows SCA’s land holdings in Sweden, including our voluntarily set aside forest and Conservation Parks.

 In the set-asides, we show forest age, the main tree species and the most common type of ground vegetation.
 The areas include forests that are managed with adapted methods to improve conditions for biodiversity and the also SCA’s five conservation parks.